abcnull/webuitest4j/README_en.md

 - common package

-  There are two classes BrowserCommon and PageCommon, BrowserCommon is mainly for the most basic elements and page methods, PageCommon is mainly for different pages similar complex operations to encapsulate
+  There are two classes BaseBrowser and BasePage, BaseBrowser is mainly for the most basic elements and page methods, BasePage is mainly for different pages similar complex operations to encapsulate

 - PO object